 Stainless steel is a little less dense than hardened steel, so it will need sharpening sooner.
 However, it is less resistant to corrosion.

-Titanium, on the other hand, may be the best of both worlds.
-Titanium blades actually have a coating of titanium over steel.
-They’re usually lighter in weight and corrosion resistant.
-In addition, as you sharpen the blade over time, the steel underneath will come through giving you a strong cutting edge.
+Titanium, on the other hand, is the best of both worlds.
+Titanium blades have a coating of titanium over steel.
+They’re usually lighter in weight and resist corrosion.
+Additionally, as you sharpen the blade over time, the steel underneath will come through giving you a strong cutting edge.

-The main takeaway here is, that no matter which pruner or material you choose, you want it to be of good quality.
+The main takeaway is, no matter which pruner or material you choose, you want it to be of good quality.

 Pruning can be tiring work for the hardiest of hands, let alone if you suffer from wrist issues such as arthritis or carpal tunnel.

-Are you a lefty?
-Don’t worry, you haven’t been forgotten.
-Although not as plentiful, there are pruners designed for left-handed individuals.
+And if you’re a lefty, don’t worry.
+You haven’t been forgotten.
+Although not as common, there are pruners designed for left-handed individuals.

-When pruning, you shouldn’t work directly overhead.
-Not only do you chance branches falling on your head, but this position can also be straining for the shoulders and arms.
+Lastly, when pruning, you shouldn’t work directly overhead.
+Not only can a branch fall on your head, but this position can also be straining for the shoulders and arms.
 Keep your wrists straight, and wear gloves, especially when working with sharp branches or thorny plants.

 There are a few things to consider when purchasing pruners.